How to effectively include staff in nonprofit searches

 What I am saying is this: information is power—the more you have, the better decision you can make for your nonprofit.

 Pat Libby is a San Diego nonprofit consultant and philanthropy consultant.
-Her executive search consulting services have been helping organizations transition into new leadership for 20 years.
+Her executive search consulting services have been helping organizations transition into new leadership for over three decades.
 Find out more about Pat's services here, and contact her today for a free consultation.

 #nonprofitexecutivesearch #nonprofitjobinterviewtips #nonprofitexecutivesearchconsultant #nonprofitexecutivesearchconsulting #SanDiegoNonprofitExecutiveSearchConsultant #SanDiegoNonprofitExecutiveSearchConsulting